Refactoring: Resource management

 As often, the cause of problems here is a mix of responsibilities.
 You should not do 2 things at a time:

-block.
-Instead you should try to acquire the resource and, if this succeeds, try to use it. - handling errors and releasing resource at the same level and in the same
+1. acquiring the resource and using it in the same try {} block.
+Instead you should try to acquire the resource and, if this succeeds, try to use it.

 Instead you should separate the error handling contract from the resource release contract: